Nolensville, Tennessee: History

 This area was settled by European Americans after the American Revolutionary War, when pioneers began to move west of the Appalachian Mountains.
-William Nolen, a war veteran, his wife, Sarah, and their five children were passing through the area in 1797 when their wagon wheel broke.
+William Nolen, a war veteran, his wife, Sarah, and their five children were passing through the area in 1797 when their wagon wheel broke (The town's nickname is now called "Broken wheel town".
 Surveying his surroundings, Nolen noted the rich soil and abundance of natural resources.
 He decided to settle here and the community was later named for him as Nolensville.
 William Nolen purchased a portion of a land grant made to Jason Thompson, on which Nolensville later developed.
 Nolen's historic house was moved to a new location in 2009.

 In the early 19th century, a large migration from Rockingham, North Carolina, brought the Adams, Allen, Barnes, Cyrus, Fields, Glenn, Irion, Johnson, Peay, Scales, Taylor, Vernon, Wisener, Williams, and other families to the area.
 Built along Mill Creek, the town was incorporated in 1839.

 Foraging and skirmishing took place here during the Civil War.
 Gen. John Wharton's Confederate cavalry unit was stationed in town briefly and Gen. Joseph Wheeler's command captured a Union supply train here on December 30, 1862.
 A small group of soldiers from the 2nd Minnesota Volunteer Infantry successfully defended a Union wagon train against a much larger Confederate cavalry force in February 1863, with several of them earning the Medal of Honor for their actions.

 From the post-Reconstruction period into the early 20th century, Whites lynched a total of five African Americans in Williamson County.
 They did not allow the legal system to prosecute these men, but conducted extrajudicial murder.
 Among the victims was 15-year-old Samuel Smith, an African American who was lynched in Nolensville in December 1924.
 He was arrested there for shooting and wounding Ike Eastwood at his house, after Eastwood shot Smith's uncle; the grocer also shot and wounded Smith.
 Smith was taken for treatment to a hospital in Nashville.
 A group of masked men took him from the hospital, and with a larger mob, back 22 miles to Nolensville.
 There, the mob hanged the youth near Eastwood's house and shot him multiple times.
 Although the Nashville Chamber of Commerce offered a $5000 reward in the case, no one was convicted of Smith's murder.
 On June 5, 2017, a plaque was installed in his memory at St. Anselm Episcopal Church in Nashville; it memorialized two other local lynching victims, as well.